video

 How many packs are required?
 So in order to figure out what our division equation is, we need to look at the question in detail.

-And here we can see that there are 363 desserts that we have to pack and they're packed in threes, which means our division equation is 363 divided by three, and we're going to begin by ranging our dividend and divisor into our division frame.
+And here we can see that there are 363 desserts that we have to pack and they're packed in threes, which means our division equation is 363 divided by three, and we're going to begin by arranging our dividend and divisors into our division frame.

-So the divisors is placed outside and the dividend is placed inside as you can see on the screen here.
+So the divisor is placed outside and the dividend is placed inside, as you can see on the screen here.

-Now, because we are working with the three digit number now, it's so much more important and crucial that when you're writing the dividend on your piece of paper you space the digits out.
+Now, because we're working with a three-digit number now, it's so much more important and crucial that when you're writing the dividend on your piece of paper, you space the digits out.

 You can make one group of three hundreds from the three hundreds in the dividend.

-So that means three hundreds divided by three is equal to one hundred.
+So that means three hundreds divided by three is equal to 100.

 Then we move on to our tens.